 Henri Fayol (b.
 1841 – d.
 1925) graduated from the French mining academy “École Nationale Supérieure des Mines.”
 He was the son of a well-off French military engineer.
 At the age of nineteen, fresh after college, he was hand-picked to be Stéphane Mony’s protégé.
 Mony was the Director of the mining company “Compagnie de Commentry-Fourchambault-Decazeville”.
-Under Mony, Fayol entered the company as mining engineer and trainee manager.
-From there, he went on to succeed his mentor as company director in 1888 at the age of 48.
+Under Mony, Fayol entered the company as a mining engineer and trainee manager.
+From there, he went on to succeed his mentor as a company director in 1888 at the age of 48.
 Under him, the company employed a thousand workers.

 He made plenty of scientific progress during his earlier time in the mines.
-When he became company director, his efforts went to improve its work conditions.
+When he became a company director, his efforts went to improve its work conditions.
 As a result, more mines went to his care.
 Just two years later, 50-year old Fayol became a member of the Comité Central des Houillères de France and member of the board of the Comité des forges while holding the position of administrator for the entire company.

 The board was deciding to abandon its iron and steel business and the coal mines when they promoted Fayol as managing director.
 With the company facing insolvency, he set to work on a plan to restore the firm.
 By the time of his retirement in 1918, the company was back with a vengeance.
 It was already one of the largest industrial combines in Europe.

 This was where he based his book Administration Industrielle et Générale (1916), the French equivalent of Frederick Winslow Taylor’s Principles of Scientific Management.
 From this book came his three major contributions: the distinction between technical and managerial skill, the major functions of management (now considered main management processes), and the 14 principles of management.
 His life’s work and legacy remain relevant for organizations today.